Choroid Plexus Papilloma

 - Association with Li-Fraumeni and Aicardi syndromes

-- Usually arising in lateral or 4th ventricles
+- Usually arising in lateral or fouth ventricles

-- Lateral ventricle: majority of cases <20 years old, no gender predilection
+- Lateral ventricle: majority of patients are <20 years old; no gender predilection

-- 4th ventricle: adults more commonly affected, slight male gender predilection
+- Fouth ventricle: adults are more commonly affected; slight male gender predilection

 - Macrocephaly, bulging fontanelles